kwhitley/itty-router/README.md

 It's an itty bitty router, designed for Express.js-like routing within [Cloudflare Workers](https://developers.cloudflare.com/workers/) (or anywhere else).
 Like... it's super tiny (~450 bytes), with zero dependencies.
 For reals.

+For quality-of-life improvements (e.g. middleware, cookies, body parsing, json handling, errors, and an itty version with automatic exception handling), to further shorten your routing code, be sure to check out [itty-router-extras](https://www.npmjs.com/package/itty-router-extras) - also specifically written for API development on [Cloudflare Workers](https://developers.cloudflare.com/workers/)!

 ## Installation

 ```